rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240126_New York Times Podcasts.md

 *  And there are changes she doesn't remember making.
 *  You know, I can grasp nothing about the trust.
 *  All I know is it was there and you doled it out.
-*  I never doled anything from your 12.
+*  I didn't I never doled anything from your 12.
 *  She's using that.
 *  But while Diane clearly doesn't understand, you know, the precise financial and legal decisions that she made, her motivation is very clear.
 *  A long time ago, when after dad died, we did this.
-*  You asked me, you said, mom, you know, would you want to take care of their trust?
+*  You asked me, you said, Mom, you know, I would want to take care of their trust.
 *  And I looked at you and I said, honey, I don't know if I know the first thing about that sort of thing.
 *  Do you want to do it?
 *  You said you'd be happy to.
-*  And I said, okay, go ahead.
+*  And I said, OK, yes.
-*  Okay.
+*  OK.
 *  So I can remember saying that.
-*  But now I've got the feeling and it has nothing to do with Denzel.
+*  But now I've got the feeling.
+*  And it has nothing to do with Denzel.
 *  He's got his own money.
 *  I got my own money.
 *  I want to be able to be my own person before I die.